-Our Early Years Curriculum meets the requirements set out in the Early Years Foundation Stage.
-Our curriculum planning focuses on achieving the Early Learning Goals and on ensuring the children have access to a broad, balanced and challenging curriculum.
+Our Early Years Curriculum meets the requirements set out in the revised Early Years Foundation Stage.
+Our curriculum planning focuses on the Early Learning Goals and on developing children's skills and experiences, as set out in this document.

 Our school fully supports the principle that young children learn through play and by engaging in well-planned structured activities.
-Teaching in the Reception class builds on the experiences of the children in their pre-school learning.
+Teaching in the EYFS class builds on the experiences of the children in their pre-school learning.
 We do all we can to build positive partnerships with the variety of nurseries and other pre-school providers in the area, whilst building links with others from the wider community.

-During the children's first term in the Reception class, their teacher makes a baseline assessment to record the skills of each child on entry to the school.
+During the children's first few weeks in the Reception class, their teacher undertakesa baseline assessment to record the skills of each child on entry to the school.
 This assessment forms an important part of the future curriculum planning for each child.

-We are well aware that all children need the support of parents and teachers to make good progress in school.
-We strive to build positive links with parents/carers right from the start by keeping them informed about the way in which the children are being taught and how well their child is progressing.
+We are well aware that all children need the support of both parents and teachers to make good progress in school.
+We strive to build positive links with the parents of each child by keeping them informed about the way in which the children are being taught and how well each child is progressing.